ifdh cp should behave like posix cp

 If we assume the destination-is-directory choice is false about half of the time, it seems a bad design choice to impose a 20% or more load increase on the fileservers to avoid a user education issue -- pass the -D flag when the destination is a directory.

-#4 Updated by Robert Illingworth about 1 month ago
+#4 Updated by Robert Illingworth 4 months ago

 The basic problem is that dCache doesn't really behave like a conventional filesystem.
 A lot of issues with the NFS interface stem from that.
 So using the NFS mount doesn't really fix anything in that respect.